Smith machine skull crushers remove most of the stabilization requirement from skull crushers and enable you to focus purely on working your triceps.

 Yet, you can also use the movement as a mass-builder by wearing a weighted vest and decreasing your reps to focus on building the fast-twitch muscle fibers (of which the triceps has more than any other muscle group!).

-Smith machine skull crushers are a great exercise if you can do them pain-free.
+Smith machine skull crushers are a great exercise if you can do them pain-free (they're also one of the most unique triceps exercises).
 The only way to know whether the Smith machine skull crusher plays nicely with your frame and elbows is to give the exercise a go next time you hit the gym.

 One thing's for sure, performing skull crushers on the Smith machine protects you from some of the nastier injuries associated with skull crushers.
 For one, you can't drop the bar on your face, neck, or chest if you deploy the safety catches above the height of your body.